jan-dd/qlearning-xxo/README.md

 # xxo

-A neural network trained to play xxo by playing against scripted agents, using keras and qlearning4k.
+A neural network trained to play xxo by playing against scripted agents, using reinforcement learning with keras and qlearning4k.

 Just run